Nicu101/Space-Explorer-and-The-Federation-HQ/README.md

 and sends the science vessel.
 If the decoding is wrong when the science vessel tries to enter the worm-hole, a great explosion destroys the galaxy, kills everyone, ends the program.

-=Space Explorers and the Sub-space-mambo-jumbonian Frequencies=
+Space Explorers and the Sub-space-mambo-jumbonian Frequencies:

   Each frequency decoding starts with data from the federation HQ, on which the science vessel uses an ana- lyzatron and computes the frequency as a seemingly random string.
 The space explorer then needs to decode